 Fishman under the saddle piezo ceramic pickup.
 The new Jerry Douglas

-Nashville series pickup sounded great with the Fishman Jerry Douglas series
+Nashville series pickup sounded good with the Fishman Jerry Douglas series

-aura imaging pedal for a realistic resophonic guitar sound.
+aura imaging pedal for a somewhat realistic resophonic guitar sound.
 We have

 input jacks in the choir area to our sound board system which should work